nuxt/docs/en/guide/index.md

 ## Schema

-This schema shows what is called by Nuxt.js when the server is called or when the user navigate through the app via `<nuxt-link>`:
+This schema shows what is called by Nuxt.js when the server is called or when the user navigates through the app via `<nuxt-link>`:

 ![nuxt-schema](/nuxt-schema.png)